wechicken456/RIPv2_Shrub/NOTES.md

 **Thread Local Storage**: the `iov`s.

 As per the testing instruction, and the nature of the [shim.py](./shim.py), hardcode the MAC source address for EVERY reply packet to start with `5e:fe`.

+## iov

+By default, we assume we will be responding to a packet that we captured.
+The packet will propagate up the protocol layers through the functions `process_X`, where `X` could be `ethernet`, `ipv4`, `tcp/udp`, etc. These functions are passed the argument `iov_idx`, which stands the for index of the protocol layer.
+E.g. `1` for `ethernet`, `2` for `ipv4`, etc. and `0` is for the pcap packet header.

+Each of these functions will create their own header for their layer, and place it in the `iov` at `iov_idx`.

+For some implementations, it is more conveninent to just create the entire packet and place it into 1 single `iov` buffer at `iov[1]`, so sometimes we will do that.

+If we need to forward a packet, we could use the same functions, but we just don't change the ip addressses.

 ## Mutexes